efrantar/squidcuber/README.md

 If any single one of them was missing, the robot would not be able to get the times it does.
 Furthermore, I had to completely redesign the color recognition algorithm (as the extremely strong reflections completely broke all my previous approaches).
 While it is now quite a bit more complex (featuring full constraint propagation as well as a learning component), it does not just work leagues better but is also over 5 times faster.
-Overall, SquidCuber is a big step up over it's predecessor.
+Overall, SquidCuber is a big step up over its predecessor.

 ## Details